erwan-auchere/intent-classification/README.md

 ### Dataset

-[The Switchboard Dialog Act Corpus (Daily dialog)](https://huggingface.co/datasets/daily_dialog) is used for training.
+[The Daily dialog](https://huggingface.co/datasets/daily_dialog) is used for training.

 [